-You’ve got your new shiny gym gears at the ready that you got for Christmas, the smart watch, the fitness apps and have read some articles online in preparation to get fit, until you suddenly realise… Where do I actually start?
+You’ve got your new shiny gym gears at the ready that you got for Christmas, the smartwatch, the fitness apps and have read some articles online in preparation to get fit until you suddenly realise… Where do I actually start?

-The internet has an infinite abundance of information which is great, however unfortunately there is no filter for information that can lead you down the wrong path.
+The internet has an infinite abundance of information which is great, however, unfortunately, there is no filter for information that can lead you down the wrong path.

 Here we have some fundamental principles for beginners that can help set you up on the right path of your fitness journey.

-1. Building a solid foundation of strength.
+1. Build a solid foundation of strength

 Often when people think fitness, they just think more running, cycling or swimming will do the trick.
 Increasing muscle mass and strength through strength training will often lead to better overall fitness.
-Look at it this way - it's going to be a lot easier to cycle to work, run up a hill or run faster when you legs, core and arms are stronger than they were before, right?
+Look at it this way - it's going to be a lot easier to cycle to work, run up a hill or run faster when your legs, core, and arms are stronger than they were before, right?